Lamphua

-Lamphua was an ancient city and bishopric in Roman Africa and remains a Latin Catholic titular see.
+Lamphua, or Castellum Phuensium, was an ancient city and bishopric in Roman Africa and remains a Latin Catholic titular see.

 Its present location is Aïn-Foua, in modern Algeria.

 History

 Lamphua was important enough in the late Roman province of Numidia to be one of its many suffragan sees, but was to fade.

 Titular see

 The diocese was nominally restored in 1933 as a titular bishopric (Curiate Italian name variant Lamfua).

 It has had the following incumbents, all of the lowest (episcopal) rank :